 I’m running out of yarn!
 Will you dye me some matching end yardage?
 Everything that I dye is one-of-a-kind, so I’m not able to dye to match existing gradients.
 If you’re planning a project and think that you might need more yardage, please contact me ahead of time and I’ll see if I can dye you a gradient of just the right length.

 Do you use any scented products on your yarn?
-I’m pretty sensitive to perfumes and smelly chemicals, so I avoid them as much as possible.
+I’m pretty sensitive to perfumes and strong scents, so I avoid them as much as possible.
 I do pre-soak my yarn with a dash of Ivory dish soap, which has a mild soapy smell that is long gone by the time I’m done with the dyeing process.
 I dye my yarn using high-quality professional acid dyes and citric acid, which doesn’t have any noticeable smell; the final rinse is in unscented Soak wool wash.

 I have allergies.
 Do I need to worry about your yarn?
 I do have a dog, Fennel the Nearly-Toothless-Wonder.
 She doesn’t have anything to do with the yarn or the dyeing process and is not allowed in the studio.
 Still, there’s always a small chance that a stray strand of fur could get caked up with the yarn; if you have any allergy concerns, please feel free to get in touch.